Pink-Crab/Perique-Framework/README.md

 Perique allows the creation of Plugins, Themes and MU Libraries for use on more complex websites.

-The Core only provides access to the Loader, Registration, Collection, DI (DICE Dependency Injection Container), App_Config and basic (native) PHP render engine for view.
+The Core only provides access to the Loader, Registration, DI (DICE Dependency Injection Container), App_Config and basic (native) PHP render engine for view.

 ## What is Perique ##